-Proposal Deadline: Friday, July 31, 2020, 17:00 IST
+Proposal Deadline : Friday, January 15, 2021, 17:00 IST

-The National Centre for Radio Astrophysics (NCRA) invites proposals for observations with the GMRT for Observation Cycle 39 (October 2020 to March 2021).
-The deadline for receiving these proposals is 17:00 IST (UTC+5.5 hrs), Friday, July 31, 2020 (this is 2 weeks later than the normal deadline, to mitigate constraints and delays due to the Covid-19 pandemic).
+The National Centre for Radio Astrophysics (NCRA) invites proposals for observations with the GMRT for Observation Cycle 40 (April 2021 to September 2021).
+The deadline for receiving these proposals is 17:00 IST (UTC+5.5 hrs), Friday, January 15, 2021.
 The proposals will be reviewed and evaluated by the GMRT Time Allocation Committee (GTAC), which will make recommendations for allocation of observing time for each proposal.

-Status of the GMRT: Over the last few years, the GMRT has been going through a major upgrade which was completed in March 2019.
-Cycle 39 will have the upgraded GMRT (uGMRT) available for observations with the full array of 30 antennas for all the 4 bands of the uGMRT: 120-240 MHz (Band-2), 250-500 MHz (Band-3), 550-850 MHz (Band-4) and 1000-1460 MHz (Band-5), in regular release mode.
+Status of the GMRT : Over the last few years, the GMRT has been going through a major upgrade which was completed in March 2019.
+Cycle 40 will have the upgraded GMRT (uGMRT) available for observations with the full array of 30 antennas for all the 4 bands of the uGMRT: 120-240 MHz (Band-2), 250-500 MHz (Band-3), 550-850 MHz (Band-4) and 1000-1460 MHz (Band-5), in regular release mode.
 All the uGMRT observations will be with a 30-antenna back-end with a choice of 100, 200 or 400 MHz processing bandwidth for the correlator (alongwith a zoom mode for spectral line observations), with the default choice of 2048 channels, as well as the corresponding IA/PA beamformer outputs for pulsar observations.
 However, some new and advanced modes will only be available on a shared risk basis, meaning that (a) these new features and modes may not be fully tested and guaranteed for performing as per the specs, and the user shares the risk of failure and/or under performance of these modes of the system, and should be ready to use these on an "as is, where is" basis for their observations; (b) as a corollary of the above, no make-up time will be allotted for under-performance of the system in these modes.